Surrogacy

 Gestational Carrier

-If you have a medical contraindication to pregnancy or need a uterus to build a family, the use of a gestational carrier (GC) may be a wonderful way to safely bring your child into the world.
-You will receive specialized care from our experienced team of third-party specialized providers and nurses.
-We have excellent resources through children’s books, counseling services, and evidence-based research to help guide you and answer questions.
+If you have a medical contraindication to pregnancy or need a uterus to build a family, the use of a gestational carrier (GC, sometimes referred to as a "surrogate") may be a wonderful way to safely bring your child into the world.

 Why Pursue a Surrogacy Journey in Vermont?